-Police: Man opens fire inside Indiana bingo hall, 1 injured
+Police: Man opens fire outside Indiana bingo hall, 1 injured

 EVANSVILLE, Ind.
-(AP) — Police say a man opened fire inside a crowded Veterans of Foreign Wars post during a bingo game in Indiana, wounding one person before being tackled by patrons.
+(AP) — Indiana police say a man barred from entering a bingo game inside a crowded Veterans of Foreign Wars post opened fire, wounding one person before being tackled by patrons.

-Evansville Police Sgt.
-Mark Saltzman says hundreds of people were playing bingo during the Sunday evening shooting.
-Saltzman says the alleged gunman was quickly taken into custody.
+Evansville Police say the 70-year-old gunman shot 48-year-old Paul Glover in the abdomen Sunday evening after Glover barred him from entering through a back door.
+Police say the gunman then came through a front door and fired a shot at a woman who pushed him back with a grill scraper before others in the post tackled and disarmed him and held him down until officers arrived.

-Saltzman says the suspect and the person who was shot had a long-running personal dispute.
-The victim is hospitalized with non-life-threatening injuries.
+Police say the gunman is being treated for injuries at a hospital and will face charges, including attempted murder, once he’s released.

 Most Read Nation & World Stories